Raistm/teem/README.md

 ### End-to-end Tests

-The teem app comes with end-to-end tests, again written in Jasmine.
+The teem-actas app comes with end-to-end tests, again written in Jasmine.
 These tests are run with the Protractor End-to-End test runner.
 It uses native events and has special features for Angular applications.